 You may or may not be aware that increased thirst and frequent urination are common symptoms of type 1 diabetes in toddlers and other young children.
 The reason this happens is rising blood-sugar levels trigger a reaction in the body that pulls fluid from tissues.
 This will leave your son or daughter constantly—and understandably—thirsty, which leads to increased urination.
 If your toddler is potty-trained you may also notice that they revert back or have bed-wetting issues.

 But what else should you watch out for?
 Below are some other potential signs of type 1 diabetes in infants and toddlers:

 This could be a sign that your child’s body isn’t able to turn the sugar in the bloodstream into energy.

-Intense hunger and unexplained weight loss: If your kid’s muscles and organs aren’t receiving enough energy, it can trigger extreme hunger.
-And sudden weight loss—especially if he or she is eating more—could also be a major warning sign.
+If your child’s muscles and organs aren’t receiving enough energy, it can trigger extreme hunger.
+Sudden weight loss—especially if he or she is eating more—could also be a major warning sign.

-Changes in vision: High blood-glucose levels could lead to blurred vision or other eyesight issues.
+High blood-glucose levels could lead to blurred vision or other eyesight issues.
 Unfortunately at a very young age, your son or daughter may not yet be able to articulate this.

 This is a sign that your kid’s body is attempting to excrete sugar that it can’t get into its cells.

-If you have any reason to believe that you’re seeing signs of type 1 diabetes in your toddler, infant or baby, it’s important to see a doctor immediately.
+If you have any reason to believe that you’re seeing signs of type 1 diabetes in your infant or toddler, it’s important to see a doctor immediately.
 Rather than second-guessing your worries, remind yourself that it’s always better to be safe than sorry when it comes to your child’s health.